 If you choose a rollover, request a direct rollover from your old plan to your new plan or IRA.
 Otherwise, you’ll need to make an indirect rollover within 60 days to avoid tax and potential penalties.
 Warning: If you don't do a direct rollover, the check you receive from your old plan may be net of 20% federal income tax withholding.
 If you don’t roll over the gross amount (making up for the withheld amount with other funds), you’ll be subject to income tax — and potentially the 10% penalty — on the difference.

 Normally once you reach age 70½ you must take annual required minimum distributions (RMDs) from your IRAs (except Roth IRAs) and defined contribution plans.
 If you don’t comply, you can owe a penalty equal to 50% of the amount you should have withdrawn but didn’t.
 A direct contribution from your IRA to charity can also satisfy your RMD.
-See "What's New!
-Taxpayers age 70 1/2 and up can donate up to $100,000 from their IRA to charity."
+An RMD deferral is allowed for the initial year, but you’ll have to take two RMDs the next year.
 You can avoid the RMD rule for a Roth 401(k), Roth 403(b) or Roth 457 by rolling the funds into a Roth IRA.

 If you’ve inherited a retirement plan, consult your tax advisor regarding the distribution rules that apply to you.